Meet the Early Years staff!

 Due to the nature of the Early Years provision, we do ask that all children have a full change of clothes available to them during their session.
 This does not have to be a second uniform as it is only used in the event of your child becoming wet or dirty.

 In the Reception year children must have a complete change of clothing for PE, including shorts, t-shirt and slip on pumps.
 This should be stored in a PE bag on the child’s peg in the cloakroom.
 PE t-shirts can be purchased from the school's online supplier.

 Dropping Off and Collecting

 Children come into our Early Years unit through our designated Early Years entrance and into their cloakroom where they hang their coats and bags.
 This is where you will also collect your child from if they are attending school all day.
-If your child is only attending the morning session, they should be collected from the main front door.
+If your child is only attending the morning session (or morning and lunch), they should be collected from the main front door.